ibm-cloud-docs/dns/manage-dns-zone-records.md

 ## Edit a DNS zone record
 {: #edit-a-dns-zone-record}

-Existing DNS zone records can be edited by a user to update various areas, such as Time to Live (TTL), Pointer (PTR) records and hostnames.
+A user can edit existing DNS zone records to update various areas, such as Time to Live (TTL), Pointer (PTR) records and hostnames.
 Multiple hosts and aliases can be associated with a DNS zone record at any time.
 A DNS Zone record can be edited from the DNS Edit Zone page.
-Click the fields of the record you want to update.
-After updating the details of the record, click **Update** to update the record.
+Click the fields of the record that you want to update.
+After you update the details of the record, click **Update** to update the record.

 Records that are italicized cannot be edited.
-These are generally limited to NS (name server) records.
+These records are generally limited to NS (name server) records.
 {: note}

 ## Delete a DNS zone record
 {: #delete-a-dns-zone-record}

 Deleting a DNS zone record is done through the DNS Edit Zone page.
-To delete a DNS zone record, click the Delete icon at the end of the row containing the record.
+To delete a DNS zone record, click the Delete icon at the end of the row that contains the record.
 A confirmation dialog appears.
 Click **Yes** to confirm the deletion or on **No** to cancel the action.
 Deleting a DNS zone record cannot be undone.